COGNITIVE BEHAVIORAL THERAPY

 Early, unconscious survival skills and patterns of disconnection can deeply affect our sense of self, emotions, physiology, behaviors and relationships.
 Learning how to work simultaneously with these various aspects of the self can lead to radical shifts and help heal complex trauma.
 As such, NARM has become a well- regarded component in Trauma-Informed Care and healing the negative effects of adverse childhood experience.
 NARM is a mindfulness-based clinical treatment that can help people uncover who they truly are beneath their habitual ways of relating to themselves and the world.
 Healing complex trauma can lead to meaningful transformation that helps people obtain deeper connection and greater wellbeing.

 Grief often plays a significant role in the lives of our patients and their loved ones.
 It is the natural response to a change in routine.
-Although many associate grief with significant life events such as a death or divorce, grief often accompanies other events—such as changes in lifestyle, loss of a job, or the loss of dreams or expectations.
+Although many associate grief with significant life events such as a death or divorce, grief often accompanies other events—such as changes in lifestyle, loss of an addiction, or the loss of dreams or expectations.
 Facing and addressing grief through a healthy process is a vital component to a successful recovery plan.

 More About Occupational Therapy